Patterns of Multi-Container Composition for Service Orchestration with Docker Compose

 \subsubsection{Orchestration Level}

 When looking at Docker Compose files with multiple services, it is essential to consider individual services in isolation while also examining the relationships between them.
-We can gain insights into how services interact by taking a holistic view of services within a Docker Compose file.
+We can gain insights into how services interact when deployed during orchestration by taking a holistic view of services within a Docker Compose file.
 To perform this examination, we develop some guiding questions, which includes: \begin{itemize} \item Do any of the services share the same Docker Compose options? (e.g.\ using the same ENV file) \item How do the services share the same Docker Compose options? (e.g.\ using YAML aliases) \item Do any of the services use the \qq{links} or \qq{depends\_on} instructions to connect each other? \item Does one service expose a port and another service connects to that port with an environment variable? \item Does a service extend from another service?
 Does a service extend from another file? \end{itemize} It should be noted that the \qq{links} we refer to is the one used in Docker Compose files and is different from the legacy container links used by the Docker Engine.
 To acquire more insights into the service relationships within a Docker Compose file, we iteratively refine these questions depending on interesting discoveries that emerge during our analysis.

 Based on the holistic view of services, codes of service relationships emerge and can form patterns of Docker Compose options that can be reused.
 We identify 35 codes at the orchestration level that can be seen in \Cref{tab:holistic-service}.
 The table explicitly lists services instead of defining connections at a meta-level as we wish to determine empirically how different kinds of services are commonly configured and related.